craftercms/docs/source/developers/plugins/plugin-descriptor.rst

 |

 For site plugins, the ``plugin.documentation`` serves as the help block for the plugin.
-It contains a URL to the plugin's readme file (a markdown file) containing information on how to use/configure the plugin whose content is displayed in the Crafter CMS Marketplace
+It contains a URL to the plugin's documentation file (must be in Markdown) containing information on how to use/configure the plugin.
+The documentation will appear alongside the plugin in Crafter Studio and the Crafter CMS Marketplace.

 See :ref:`studio-plugins` for examples of plugins auto-wired in Studio.